 The Agency was established in March 2013.
-The year ended June 30, 2021 was the seventh year that the Agency incurred financial transactions.
+The year ended June 30, 2023, was the nineth year that the Agency incurred financial transactions.

-- Assets exceeded liabilities by approximately \$432,800 at June 30, 2021. - The Agency received property taxes of approximately \$401,000 in the 2021 fiscal year. - During the current fiscal year, no additional capital investments were made.
-At 2021 fiscal year end, the Agency's capital assets consisted of approximated \$1,689,000 in street improvement value. - During the current fiscal year, the Agency also entered into a managed Development Agreement with Granary Row LLC that included a \$71,000 loan for building commercial space in the NE Gateway District.
-Fourteen façade improvement grants to other property owners of approximately \$5,000 each for the rehabilitation of property and buildings in the NE Gateway District and the Historic Downtown District were awarded.
+- Assets exceeded liabilities and deferred inflows of resources by approximately \$1.3 million at June 30, 2023. - The Agency received property taxes of approximately \$657,000 in the 2023 fiscal year. - During the current fiscal year, the value of capital assets decreased by approximately \$65,000 due to asset depreciation of \$97,000.
+At 2023 fiscal year end, the Agency's capital assets consisted of just over \$1,590,000 in street improvement value. - During the current fiscal year, the Agency made two façade improvement grants to property owners of \$25,000 each for the rehabilitation of property and buildings in the NE Gateway District were awarded. - Fiscal year 2022 was restated by just under \$210,000 to recognize non-depreciable, construction in progress assets incurred but not reported of \$97,000 and \$112,000 in development loans due to the Agency that were unreported in the prior fiscal year.